aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/06-reference/02-alternative-network-integration-architectures.md

 #### Operational Costs

-* You will need to manage and monitor a distinct VPN connection for each VPC.
-* As you add VPCs that require connectivity to on-premises resources, you will need to add more VPN connections.
+* **Managing a VPN connection per VPC:** You will need to manage and monitor a distinct VPN connection for each VPC.
+As you add VPCs that require connectivity to on-premises resources, you will need to add more VPN connections.
 Doing so will involve work in both your on-premises router and your AWS environments.
-* As you add VPCs that need connectivity to the infrastructure shared services VPC, you'll need to configure VPC peering relationships.
-* If you need to enable connectivity between VPCs, you will need to add and manage more VPC peering relationships.
+* **Managing an expanding set of VPC peering relationships:** As you add VPCs that need connectivity to the infrastructure shared services VPC, you'll need to configure VPC peering relationships.
+If you need to enable connectivity between VPCs, you will need to add and manage more VPC peering relationships.
+* **Dual VPN connections for enhanced resiliency:** If you intend to use multiple VPN connections to further enhance resiliency, you would need to build the additional VPN connections into your cost calculations.
+See [Resilience in AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/disaster-recovery-resiliency.html) for details on using second VPN connection.

 #### Architectural Considerations

-* If you need to include a "bump in the wire" network security capability, the VPC peering architecture does not lend itself to this architecture.
+* **Inline security filtering:** If you need to include a "bump in the wire" network security capability, the VPC peering architecture does not lend itself to this architecture.
-* If you need to include centralized internet egress filtering, the VPC peering architecture does not lend itself to this architecture.
+* **Centralized egress filtering:** If you need to include centralized internet egress filtering, the VPC peering architecture does not lend itself to this architecture.
-* If you decide to use AWS Direct Connect in place of AWS Site-to-Site VPN to integrate your on-premises network with your AWS environment, you will have to migrate all of your VPCs from using VPN connections to another solution.
+* **Transitioning to AWS Direct Connect:** If you decide to use AWS Direct Connect in place of AWS Site-to-Site VPN to integrate your on-premises network with your AWS environment, you will have to migrate all of your VPCs from using VPN connections to another solution.
 When using a transit gateway architecture, you can replace or augment the site-to-site VPN connection with an AWS Direct Connect connection without needing to reconfigure your VPCs.

 ## Transit VPC and Commercial Router Virtual Appliances